ringo380/claude-gsuite-admin-mcp/docs/EXAMPLES.md

 "Show me all mobile devices registered to user john.doe@company.com"

 # Device actions
-"Remotely wipe the mobile device with ID 'ABC123' due to security concerns"
+"Perform an admin remote wipe on the mobile device with ID 'ABC123' due to security concerns"

 # Device reports
 "Generate a report of all Android devices that haven't synced in the last 30 days"